Israeli-Style Stuffed Artichoke Bottoms with Peas is a savory Mediterranean dish that originated in North Africa.

 - Place artichoke bottoms in pan so they are not on top of one another.

-- Fill the pot so with enough water to cover the filled artichoke bottoms.
+- Fill the pot so with enough water to reach the tops of the artichoke bottoms.

-- Cook on medium heat for 45 minutes or until you can slide a fork easily through the largest arichoke bottom.
-(Baste occasionally so the tops don't dry out as the water will somewhat evaporate as it becomes sauce.
-If you feel that too much has evaporated, add a little being careful not to dilute the sauce).
+- Cover the pan and cook on medium heat for 30 minutes or until you can slide a fork easily through the largest arichoke bottom and the meat is solid.
+Baste occasionally so the tops don't dry out as the water will somewhat evaporate as it becomes sauce.
+If you feel that too much has evaporated, add a little water being careful not to dilute the sauce.

 Nutrition Information: